michalmoc/paliacalc/README.md

 # Palia calculator

 Tool to fetch data from Paliapedia and perform some calculations.
 Downloaded results are cached.
-For now, it has only one functionality.

 # Best focus source